 The ORC system uses refrigerant 245fa.
 There are environmental benefits to using this refrigerant because it is a long-lasting and non-flammable substance [3].
 The ORC system itself is also very environmentally beneficial.
-Since it generates electrical power from strictly low grade renewable heat sources, it is a prime example of renewable energy option that generates power without CO2 emissions.
+Since it generates electrical power from strictly low grade renewable heat sources, it is a prime example of renewable energy option that generates power without CO_2 emissions.

 However, even though refrigerant 245fa is environmentally beneficial, it has several safety risks.
 This refrigerant has several negative health effects associated with it.
 The refrigerant will cause irritation if it comes in contact with the eyes.
 At low oxygen levels inhaling the refrigerant would cause an increased pulse rate and loss of coordination.
 At high levels of exposure, inhaling could cause cardiac arrhythmia.
-Due to the possible harmful effects of refrigerant 245fa, tests and calculations in for our prototype will instead be done using water and air pressure
+Due to the possible harmful effects of refrigerant 245fa, tests and calculations for our prototype were instead done using water and air pressure.
+However, future calculations will be made with the properties of refrigerant 245fa.